 email@example.com, as it may be possible to accommodate the appointment in one of the larger offices in the county

 Please be prepared to use hand sanitiser on arrival.
-Face coverings will not be mandatory for your appointment, but if you wish to wear one you are welcome to do so.
+Face coverings are mandatory for your appointment.